ianfshirley/data-structures-and-algorithms/python/docs/stack_and_queue/README.md

   - each stack recognizes a self.top Node
   - each Node's 'next' references the stack "below" it (pointing from top towards the bottom)
 - Queues:
   - follow the FIFO / LILO principles.
 The first Node added to the queue will be the first one removed.
-The last queue added to the queue will be the last one removed.
+The last Node added to the queue will be the last one removed.
   - each queue recognizes a self.front & a self.rear Node
   - each Node's 'next' references the stack "behind" it (pointing from front towards the rear)